takes12no1/SaaSPress_Plugin/readme.txt

 * Initial release with basic functionality for adding a menu and displaying a dashboard.

 = 1.0.1 =
-* Adding a library for automatic updates.
+* Adding a library for automatic updates;
-* Fixing bugs with update-checker.php
+* Fixing bugs with update-checker.php;
 * Removing unnecessary lines of code.

 = 1.0.2 =